 Smell – Finally, lift the strawberry package toward your nose.
 You should be able to smell the signature strawberry scent.

 What Chocolate Should You Use for Chocolate Covered Strawberries?

-The better the chocolate used the better the final results.
-I have found that higher-quality baking chips or baking chocolate work best.
-They melt more smoothly, leave a better coating on the strawberries, and taste better.
+The better the chocolate you use, the better the final results.
+Higher-quality baking chips or baking chocolate melt more smoothly, leave a better coating on the strawberries, and taste better.

 How to Make Chocolate Covered Strawberries

-Prep.
-Line a rimmed baking sheet with parchment paper, top with a wire rack and set aside.
-Line another baking sheet with parchment paper to use for cooling the dipped strawberries.
-If using any optional toppings, place those onto individual small plates.
+- Prepare a baking sheet with parchment paper and top with a wire rack and a second baking sheet with parchment paper to use for the strawberries after they are dipped.

-Once you wash your strawberries, make sure that you dry them very, very well.
-Any water on the strawberry will prevent the melted chocolate from sticking to the strawberry.
+- Wash and dry strawberries and make sure to dry them very well.
 I recommend drying the strawberries with paper towels and then placing them on a wire rack lined baking sheet to air dry completely.